 The teachers on MindBar are all certified professionals whose qualifications are listed in their profiles.
 This means that you can be sure you’ll get good advice from experts with the right training.

 The platform also gives users a 7-day free trial to see if it’s right for them.
 It also offers a high level of privacy and security, making sure that no personal information is shared or used without the user’s permission.

 Overall, these things and the good reviews of MindBar make it a legitimate platform for dealing with mental health problems.

 MindBar is a great platform for anyone who is looking to work on their mental health in an affordable and easy way.
 Especially great if you’re interested in a high quality library for personal growth with a trauma-friendly, compassionate vibe.

 However, MindBar should not be used as a replacement for traditional therapy or medical advice.
-If you are struggling with more serious issues such as suicidal thoughts, it is important that you contact a professional therapist or doctor immediately.
+If you are struggling with more serious issues such as suicidal thoughts, or sensitive topics like sexual health, it is important that you contact a professional therapist or doctor immediately.

 It is also important to note that MindBar does not provide medication, so if this is something you need then you will have to look elsewhere for help.

 Overall, MindBar can be very helpful for those who want to work on their mental health but should not be used as an exclusive treatment option for serious issues.